Searching for the best places to stay in Big Sur? You’ve come to the right place!

 Relaxation-focused amenities such as a wood-fired sauna and an open-air clawfoot soaking tub make this 600-square-foot cottage ideal for a romantic getaway for two.
 The interior is equipped with all the comforts of home and filled with quaint interior touches for a comfortable experience.

 “This little cabin was the perfect balance for me.
-In middle of the woods, but only 25 minutes from anything that you would need.” -Amy(Read more reviews on VRBO)
+In middle of the woods, but only 25 minutes from anything that you would need.” -Review from Amy, VRBO

 The home also features an expansive deck surrounded by towering redwoods and views of untouched wilderness.